 One of the most asked questions this time of year: How soon can I plant my veggie garden?

-Think about you sleeping outside all night.
-If it is too cold for you it is too cold for many of the veggies.
-‘Cool Crops’ can take a frost – so cabbage, broccoli, carrots, peas, beans, lettuce, onions, radish and Swiss chard can all go out into the garden ahead of the ‘Warm Crop’ plants.
-Plants like tomatoes, peppers, eggplant and cucumbers will freeze if the temp gets to freezing – plus do not grow well if the soil temperatures are still cold.
+Think about it like if you were sleeping outside all night.
+If it is too cold for you, then it's too cold for many of the veggies.
+‘Cool Crops’ can take a frost – cabbage, broccoli, carrots, peas, beans, lettuce, onions, radish, and Swiss chard can all go out into the garden ahead of the ‘Warm Crop’ plants.
+Plants like tomatoes, peppers, eggplant, and cucumbers will freeze if the temps drop to freezing – plus they do not grow well if the soil temperatures are still cold.

-Safest is to plant all warm crops after the official frost-free date, for our garden that is for Barrie May 26 (good list here: http://www.tdc.ca/canadian_frost_dates.htm).
+Your safest bet is to plant all warm crops after the official frost-free date, for our gardens here in Barrie, it's May 26 (good list here: http://www.tdc.ca/canadian_frost_dates.htm).

 Here are some veggie garden basics….

 First, make a list of all the vegetables your family enjoys (there’s no use growing a vegetable if it won’t get eaten).
 Then, put a number beside each variety indicating the number of plants required to feed you and your family.
 The attached chart will help you as it indicates the number of plants required to feed a family of four.